evokateur/kindle-cloud-reader-wrapper/README.md

 This is a PWA wrapper for [Kindle Cloud Reader](https://read.amazon.com), built using [Electron](https://www.electronjs.org/).
 It provides a native macOS-style desktop experience for reading Kindle books on [older, non-Metal Macs](https://chatgpt.com/share/6850764a-2418-8012-a04d-2d54a038e04e).
-Links that open in a new window will open in your default browser.

 ![screenshot](./assets/screenshot.png)